thomasmarsh/ODE/tools/README.txt

   script.
 I've tried it under Linux, Mac OS X, and Windows with Cygwin.

+* Visit the project site on SourceForge (http://sf.net/projects/opende) and create a new file release.

 SANITY CHECKING

 A few optional, but recommeded, checks to make sure that everything